-‘Better care together’ is a review of local health services.
-This website explains why the review is happening and how you can contribute.
+‘Better Care Together’ is a review of local health services.
+This website explains why the review is happening, our plans and how you can contribute.

 Health professionals in the area, including GPs and hospital doctors, are looking at how health services are provided.
-They are considering how the different parts of the health service can work together more effectively to ensure individual patients get the most appropriate care.
+They are considering how the different parts of the health and care service can work together more effectively to ensure our population gets the most appropriate care.

 It is important for the health professionals carrying out this review to know what you think about local health services, what your priorities are and how you think services should change.

 Please take a little time to browse around this website, find out more about this review and how you can get involved.

 The latest monthly news is availble to download from the link above